Preview

 OTA-Style Saturation

-Soft saturation modeling vintage operational transconductance amplifiers.
-Adds warmth with frequency-dependent Q reduction.
+Soft saturation modelling vintage operational transconductance amplifiers.
+Adds warmth with frequency-dependent Q reduction; the OTA's own tanh non-linearity shapes the envelope follower.

 Tempo Sync